-Whether you are in between jobs, have some spare time you want filled up, or are looking for get your foot in the door in a new industry; Working a temp job definitely has the benefits of all of these.
+Whether you are in between jobs, have some spare time you want filled up, or are looking to get your foot in the door in a new industry; Working a temp job definitely has the benefits of all of these.
 There are many reasons to consider taking on temp work, and here are 6 of them right here!

 Temp jobs allow you to supplement your income without the commitment required for a full-time job.
-You can take on temporary work contracts when it’s most convenient for you – during your summer break, if you have time to spare if there is a lull in business, or (if you have children) while they are occupied at school.
+You can take on temporary work contracts when it’s most convenient for you – during your summer break if you have time to spare if there is a lull in business, or (if you have children) while they are occupied at school.

 2: NEW SKILLS